Main Content Region

 Coast Undergraduate Student Research Support Program at CSUSB

-The goal of COAST’s Undergraduate Student Research Support Program is to engage students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly-skilled, technologically advanced workforce while promoting and supporting CSU faculty research.
+The COAST Undergraduate Student Research Support Program provides funding to every campus in the CSU to support undergraduate student participation in faculty-mentored marine, estuarine, coastal and coastal watershed research.
+The goal of this program is to engage students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly skilled, technologically advanced workforce while promoting and supporting CSU faculty research.
+Campus Representatives are responsible for implementing this program and awarding the funds.
+To date, the program has successfully supported 708 undergraduate students at all campuses throughout the system.

-• Participate in a clearly defined project that falls within the scope of COAST and is aligned with one or more of COAST’s goals (see above).
+3. Participate in a clearly defined project that falls within the scope of COAST (see first page of this document).

 Center for the Study of Language and Information (CSLI) Summer Internship Program